Construction & Material

 Common mistakes

-• Mixing feet, inches, and yards without converting them first.
+• mixing feet, inches, and yards

 Before using the answer

-1. Re-check every dimension label and unit before using the result.
+1. Re-check every dimension label.

 FAQ